himanshugarg/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_getting_started/index.md

 As with `App.js`, the file starts by importing all the JS modules and other assets it needs to run.

 The first two statements import the React and ReactDOM libraries because they are referenced later in the file.
-We don't write a path or extension when importing the `React` or `ReactDOM` modules — these are not local files; instead, these are listed as a dependency in our `package.json` file.
+We don't write a path or extension when importing the `React` or `ReactDOM` modules — these are not local files; instead, these are listed as dependencies in our `package.json` file.
 Be careful of this distinction as you work through this lesson!

 `src/index.css` holds global styles that are applied to our whole app.
 We can also see our `App` component imported here; it is made available for import thanks to the `export` statement at the bottom of `App.js`.

 Line 7 calls React's `ReactDOM.createRoot()` function with the DOM element inside which we want the component to be rendered, in this case the element with an ID of `root`.
 If you look inside `public/index.html`, you'll see that this is a `<div>` element just inside the `<body>`.
+The function returns the `root` which we can use to `render` a React element into the DOM.

+Line 8 calls `root.render()` with the component we want to render, `<App />` in this case.

 All of this tells React that we want to render our React application with the `App` component as the root, or first component.